Learning Skills to Navigate without a Master: A Sequential Multi-Policy Reinforcement Learning Algorithm: ACKNOWLEDGMENTS

 The class of environments that we described in this work captures many practical scenarios.
-For example, many goal-based navigation environments can be modeled using this approach.
-Here, we consider one such goal-based environment (Figure \ref{fig:goal_based_camera}), where the objective of the agent is to navigate corridors according to a specified instruction.
+For example, many goal-based navigation environments can be modelled using this approach.
+Here, we consider one such environment, shown in Figure \ref{fig:goal_based_camera}, where the objective of the agent is to navigate corridors according to a specified instruction.
 The instruction is given as a one-hot vector input that corresponds to the corridor the agent is supposed to navigate to (left, center or right for instructions $[1, 0, 0]$, $[0, 1, 0]$ or $[0, 0, 1]$ respectively).
 For this, a reward function can be defined as,

-Here, $\mathcal{S}_{\mathrm{goal}}$ denotes the state space, where the agent reaches the goal by navigating to the correct corridor according to the given instruction, and $\mathcal{S}_{\mathrm{collision}}$ represents the set of all states where the agent collides with the walls in the environment.
-The agent incurs a $-0.5$ reward when it enters the wrong corridor.
+Here, $\mathcal{S}_{\mathrm{correct\_goal}}$ is the set of states corresponding to the agent being in the correct corridor according to the given instruction, and $\mathcal{S}_{\mathrm{collision}}$ is the set of all states where the agent collides with the walls in the environment.
+The agent incurs a $-0.5$ reward when it enters the wrong corridor, $\mathcal{S}_{\mathrm{wrong\_goal}}$.
 This is given in order to deter the agent from choosing the wrong corridor, although not as great of a deterrent as colliding with the walls.
 However, using this reward function may also produce policies that easily fall into a local optimum of choosing a single direction by completely disregarding the instruction.

-One can easily modify the proposed approach for training on this environment by including the state where the agent has taken a wrong direction in the termination state set, and the state where it has taken the correct direction in the non-termination state set for the purposes of training the termination function.
+One can easily modify the proposed approach for training on this environment by including the state where the agent has taken a wrong direction in the termination state set and the state where it has taken the correct direction in the non-termination state set, for the purposes of training the termination function.
 The options are also made to execute for some minimum time steps $t_{min}$ before switching to another option.
 This is done to prevent options from switching prematurely~\cite{harb2018waiting}.
-We report the results of our approach with 2 options (Figure \ref{fig:goal_navigation_plot}) and compared it against Hindsight Experience Replay \cite{andrychowicz2017hindsight} using Soft Actor Critic with priority buffers \cite{schaul2015prioritized}.
-We use the same hyper-parameters as in 3D navigation environment in the previous with the exception of $K=20$ and $\gamma_\beta=0.95$ along with $t_{min}=16$.
+We compare the results of our approach with 2 options, in Figure \ref{fig:goal_navigation_plot}, against Hindsight Experience Replay \cite{andrychowicz2017hindsight} using Soft Actor Critic with priority buffers \cite{schaul2015prioritized}.
+We use the same hyper-parameters as in the normal 3D navigation environment without any instructions, with the exception of $K=20$ and $\gamma_\beta=0.95$, along with $t_{min}=16$.
+The complete set of hyperparameters is given in Section \ref{sec:network_arch}.